This 49th Annual San Diego Comic Con for the 2018 year ended a week ago, but the memories will last.

 The DC Comics booth this year has given Superman/Batman/Wonder Woman a break this year for its center of attention.
 Now, it’s the 2nd tier heroes time to shine with promotions of the upcoming Shazam and Aquaman movies, with the Teen Titan cartoon movie and live action TV series to come.

 The best way to booth market, is to become the product..as best presented by this talking frog ambassador to the CFX booth for Silicone masks.

 Do you like spending a lot of money on expensive dolls/statues?
-Well, SDCC has you covered.
+The SDCC has you covered.
 I’m not sure what stand this is.
-The rooted Khan is a sexy thing.
+That Khan figure is a sexy thing.

-Favorite things I enjoy looking at for the Ex-Hall, are the many original art that I could only dream of buying for now.
+Favorite things I enjoy looking at for the Exhibit Hall, are the many original art pages.

 Among them, I enjoy the more underappreciated pieces of forgotten comics history.

 Because Deadpool doesn’t get enough fan attention, here’s a animated puppet show to promote the second movie for home release!